Paddle Sizing

 Understanding Measurement Terminology

-Each paddle has several distinct measurement considerations - overall length, loom width, blade length and blade width.
-Also you have a choice of the type of shoulders (shouldered, soft-shoulders, no shoulders) and blade tips (rounded, squared).
+Each paddle has several distinct measurement considerations - overall length, loom width, blade length, and blade width.
+Also, you have a choice of the type of shoulders (shouldered, soft-shoulders, no shoulders) and blade tips (rounded, squared, tapered).
 See below for guidelines in determining the perfect paddle fit for you.

 Overall Length - Full-size Paddles